Washington State Registration

 Who Regulates Franchises in Washington?

-The Securities Division of the Washington State Department of Financial Institutions regulates and oversees the enforcement of Washington’s Franchise Investment Protection Act and the registration of FDD’s.
-Washington State’s franchise laws are comprised of the Washington Franchise Investment Protection Act which defines a franchise as:
+The Securities Division of the Washington State Department of Financial Institutions regulates and oversees the enforcement of Washington’s Franchise Investment Protection Act and the registration of FDDs.
+Washington’s franchise laws are comprised of the Washington Franchise Investment Protection Act.

 What Should I Include with My Washington Franchise Application?

-When filing your Washington registration application, you must include the following with your application:
+When filing your Washington registration application, you must include the following:

 - Filing fee of $600 for initial registration applications and $100 for renewals;